hanlizhang/first-move/PRD.md

 1. Notice or declare being stuck.
 2. Choose an intentional direction.
 3. Receive or manually choose one very small First Move.
-4. Complete a bounded 2, 5, 10, or 25 minute session.
+4. Complete a bounded assisted session or a normal Focus Countdown/Stopwatch session.
 5. Choose whether to continue, rest, use entertainment intentionally, or finish.
 6. Receive gentle progress feedback and cat rewards.
 7. Reflect briefly on what helped.